British Airways Flight 009: In popular culture

-The Discovery Channel Canada / National Geographic TV series Mayday featured Flight 009 in a 2007 episode titled "Falling From the Sky" which featured interviews with the flight crew and passengers, and a dramatization of the flight.
+The Discovery Channel Canada / National Geographic TV series Mayday featured Flight 009 in a 2007 episode titled "Falling From the Sky" which featured interviews with the flight crew and passengers, and a dramatisation of the flight.

-A similar situation also appeared in the first episode of The Centimeter of Love, a Chinese drama, produced in 2020.
+During an episode of the BBC comedy television panel show QI XL (episode 11 of Series U, "Underthings"), broadcast in 2024, Captain Moody, who was sitting in the audience, was briefly interviewed when a question was asked about the incident.